-19.11.
-There is one exception to the rules of inclusion in the TRICS® Vehicle Occupants count, and this applies in the case of multi-modal surveys at schools.
-Any parents or guardians who physically enter the boundaries of a school within a vehicle are included within the Vehicle Occupants count, but any parents or guardians who park anywhere outside a school will not be included (their vehicles will be included in the relevant vehicles count in all cases).
+- 19.12.
+There is one exception to the rules of inclusion in the TRICS Vehicle Occupants count, and this applies in the case of multi-modal surveys at schools.
+Any parents or guardians who physically enter the boundaries of a school within a vehicle are included within the Vehicle Occupants count, but any parents or guardians who park anywhere outside a school will not be included (their vehicles will be included in the relevant vehicles count in all cases), unless they are visiting the school for a specific meeting or other event (note that all staff using vehicles are recorded as vehicle occupants whether they park on-site or off-site).
 It should also be noted that all parents or guardians who walk to/from school with their children or use public transport are always included in the appropriate mode within the multi-modal count.
-This exception is designed to ensure that the Vehicle Occupants count is not over-represented in multimodal school surveys, given the rules stated for all other development types as detailed within this section of this document.
-It is considered good practice for users to explain this exception in their reports if TRICS® trip rate analyses are undertaken for school sites.

-19.12.
-A note explaining the TRICS® Vehicle Occupants count is also available as a PDF when viewing any Vehicle Occupants count for an individual TRICS® site.
+This exception is designed to ensure that the Vehicle Occupants count is not over-represented in multi-modal school surveys, given the rules stated for all other development types as detailed within this section of this document.
+It is considered good practice for users to explain this exception in their reports if TRICS trip rate analyses are undertaken for school sites. - 19.13.
+A note explaining the TRICS Vehicle Occupants count is also available as a PDF when viewing any Vehicle Occupants count for an individual TRICS site.
 The button that accesses this note is shown near the top of the image in Figure 32, called "Note on car sharing and vehicle occupants inclusion".